juju/docs/src/en/config-gce.md

 If it does exist (but it was created with an older version of Juju), first move it out of the way (back it up) and *then* generate a new one.
-Alternatively, you can output a generic file to screen (STDOUT) and paste the Azure parts into your existing file:
+Alternatively, you can output a generic file to screen (STDOUT) and paste the GCE parts into your existing file:

 ```bash
 juju generate-config --show
 ```

-The file will contain a section for the Azure provider.
+The file will contain a section for the GCE provider.

 ## Configure and bootstrap